john-baxter/Bites-game/README.md

 - Standard food tokens used for the trail
 - Standard ant colours used
 - Players can collect food from the anthill
-- Multiple options for anthill filling
+- Multiple options for anthill filling.
+The players may choose one or have the game randomly select one for them.
   * Top-down
   * Bottom-up
   * Specific order: 4, 2, 0, 3 then 1
   * User's choice (Not featured in the original game)
-  * A random choice generator for the above options

 ## [^](#code-written-by-john-baxter)Code example
 <!-- TO DO (Continuous) -->